 - Storage capacity

-Today’s machines are learning and performing tasks that were only done by humans in the past, like making better judgments and decisions, playing games, etc. This is possible because machines can now analyze and read through patterns and remember learnings for future use.
-Today, the major problem is finding resources that are skilled enough to demonstrate and differentiate their learning from university and PhD books in real business rather than just arguing on social media with others.
+Today’s machines are learning and performing tasks that were only done by humans in the past, like making better judgements and decisions, playing games, etc. This is possible because machines can now analyse and read through patterns and remember learnings for future use.

-The adoption of a culture of machine learning within an organization is essential, wherein knowledge of this technological domain is imparted across business teams, managers, and executives at the most basic levels.
-To engender a cultural shift, it is necessary to implement sustained programs and conduct frequent road shows.
-Numerous educational programs have been developed with the explicit purpose of providing students, employees lacking experience, managers, professionals, and executives with a comprehensive insight into the mechanisms involved in effectively utilizing this remarkable technology within a business context.
+Numerous educational programmes have been developed with the explicit purpose of providing students, employees lacking experience, managers, professionals, and executives with a comprehensive insight into the mechanisms involved in effectively utilising this remarkable technology within a business context.

 The Journey of Automation

-The evolution has happened from Turing machines to the current very highly intelligent robots.
+The evolution has happened from Turing machines to the current, highly intelligent robots.
 How far machine learning has come from its origin is difficult to judge and measure, but the results are clear and visible.
-In recent years, the term ‘machine learning‘ has become very popular among developers and business alike, even though research in the field has been going on for five decades or more.
+In recent years, the term’machine learning‘ has become very popular among developers and business alike, even though research in the field has been going on for five decades or more.

 “A focal point where business, data, and experience meet emerging technologies and decide to work together”.